Pharmacy Benefit Guide

 Considered “preferred” when there is no generic, and because of their value and effectiveness.

-A single-level drug benefit is usually part of a major medical or HSA-qualified high deductible health plan.
+A single-tier drug benefit is usually part of a major medical or HSA-qualified high deductible health plan.

 If you have a plan with a single coinsurance, it usually has an upfront combined medical and pharmacy deductible.
 Once you meet your deductible, you will pay a flat coinsurance for the remainder of the year for your medications.